pavedroad-io/blueprints/microservices/ga/datamgr/docs/cheatsheet.md

 .["foo$"] or ."foo$"

 # FOSSA
 FOSSA provides free license scanning for open-source projects.
 The [fossa-cli](https://github.com/fossas/fossa-cli/) documentation is covers basic usage.
 Support for fossa is pre-integrated in the generated Makefile.
-You need to set a valid fossa token before executing make in your .bashrc file:
+You need to set a valid fossa token before executing Make in your .bashrc file:

 ```bash
 export FOSSA_API_KEY=XXXXXXXXXXXXXXXXXXXXXXXXXX